 If you are using over 5 apps at a time on average, you need at least 8GB of RAM on your PC.
 It is not compulsory, but it is highly recommended.

-Type ‘system information’ on the search box at the bottom left and press enter, then you can find the system information of your PC.
+Type ‘system information’ in the search box at the bottom left and press enter, then you can find the system information of your PC.
 There you can see the installed RAM on it.

 The temporary solution is you should avoid using heavy apps or multiple apps at a time on your PC.
 However, I suggest you increase the RAM on your PC for better workflow.

-Make sure the type of RAM on your PC before extending it.
+Make sure the type of RAM is on your PC before extending it.

 Not a problem with RAM?
 Just swipe to find more.

 - Useful Read: HDD vs SSD – What’s the Difference